-McCormack, John Francis (1884–1945), singer, was born 14 June 1884 at Athlone in the Irish midlands, fourth of five children to survive out of a family of eleven of Andrew McCormack and his wife Hannah (née Watson), Scottish mill workers who had come over to Ireland.
+McCormack, John Francis (1884–1945), singer, was born 14 June 1884 in Athlone, Co.
+Westmeath, fourth of five children to survive out of a family of eleven of Andrew McCormack and his wife Hannah (née Watson), Scottish mill workers who had moved to Ireland.
 The tenor's paternal grandfather had emigrated to Scotland from Co.
 Sligo.
 From the Marist Brothers in Athlone, McCormack won a scholarship (1896) to the Diocesan College of the Immaculate Conception or Summerhill College (latterly Sligo College), Sligo, where he excelled in mathematics and languages, maintaining himself there with further scholarships.
-Shortly after leaving school (1902) he joined the Palestrina Choir of the pro-cathedral, Dublin, under its choirmaster, Dr Vincent O'Brien (qv).
+Shortly after leaving school (1902) he joined the Palestrina Choir of the Pro-Cathedral, Dublin, under its choirmaster, Dr Vincent O'Brien (qv).
 In 1903 he won the gold medal in the tenor section of the Feis Ceoil.
-The myth persists that James Joyce (qv) competed in the same year, whereas in fact he entered the following year to win the bronze medal in the tenor section.
+The myth persists that James Joyce (qv) competed the same year, whereas in fact he entered the following year to win the bronze medal in the tenor section.
 Joyce remained a lifelong admirer of McCormack, who was a model for Shaun the Post in Joyce's novel Finnegans Wake.

 Early professional career